tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:day is EMPTY; AMENDED the value of dwc:day if the value was unambiguously interpreted as an integer between 1 and 31 inclusive; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:day is bdq:Empty; AMENDED the value of dwc:day if the value is unambiguously interpreted as an integer between 1 and 31 inclusive; otherwise NOT_AMENDED

 ### Information Elements